Student progression

 Careers Information

-You will find the following useful careers resources at the College:
+You will find the following useful careers resources at the college:

-- All students use Unifrog, an online careers package that includes access to thousands of free university MOOCS to support their academic development and progression to university.
+• Unifrog is an online careers package that includes access to thousands of free university MOOCS to support their academic development and progression to university.
 If you are looking for some career ideas to match your personality, you could go to www.icould.com and try the Buzz Quiz

-- Moodle hosts careers pages in the Life After College section of Student Zone
+• Moodle hosts careers pages in the Life After College section of Student Zone

-- The College has Matrix accreditation for our Information, Advice & Guidance service.
+• The college has Matrix accreditation for our Information, Advice & Guidance service

 If we are not available to help ….